pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 I would also be willing to bet that they could not agree on **what the problem is** and **how to address it**.
 The issue is further complicated by the fact that many businesses seem to not care about tech debt.

+In this post I want to explore the idea of technical debt.
+What is it?
+Can we measure it?
+What can we do about it?

 ## What Is Technical Debt?
 The term is used to describe things from "we don't use the shiny new framework" to "this code is not written in the style I like" and even "I inherited the code from someone else".